jelgblad/php-vcard/documentation.md

 void

 ### method: **addParam**()

-*Add a parameter instance to the property object.*
+*Add a parameter to the vCard property.*

 ```
 public addParam(VCardPropertyParameter $param) : VCardPropertyParameter